vageesh-kudutini-ramesh/Digital-Dining-Hub/README.md

-- This project is about online food ordering system.
+- This project is about digital food ordering system.

 Project setup: